RohanShakya/StudentRegForm/README.md

 # StudentRegForm
-This is an online application for enrolling/registering students in a school/college.
+This is an online application for enrolling/registering new students in a school/college developed using ASP.NET MVC.
 It is still in development phase.